Administrative Report to the Governor

 The Financial Institutions Division remains committed to continuing its communication with industry representatives.
 At the conclusion of every examination, FID staff meet with the bank’s or credit union’s board of directors.
 They also have the opportunity to provide feedback directly to the Banking Commissioner by completing a two-page post-examination survey.
 Institutions are given the opportunity via the survey to comment on staff performance, examination efficiency and examination time demands in an effort to improve future examinations.

 The FID staff remains active members of both the CSBS and NASCUS.
-Former Banking Commissioner Howard F. Pitkin served on the Board of Directors of CSBS and as Chairman of CSBS District 1, and Division Director Mary Ellen O’Neill serves on the Board of NASCUS and served as Chair-elect of the organization during the past fiscal year.
+Division Director Mary Ellen O’Neill serves on the Board of NASCUS and served as Chair-elect of the organization during the past two fiscal years.
 Financial Institutions Division staff also serve on a variety of committees, actively participate in webinars and conference calls, and assist in the development of regulatory and best practice standards.
-The Department of Banking received its re-accreditation from NASCUS in May 2010 and CSBS in November 2012.
-The Department will be undergoing its NASCUS re-accreditation in August 2015.
+The Department of Banking received its re-accreditation from CSBS in November 2012 and most recently was re-accredited by NASCUS in October 2015.

 The Securities and Business Investments Division is assisted by a Securities Advisory Council, comprised of industry representatives, academics and members of the bar, all of whom serve without compensation.
 The Securities Advisory Council offers the Commissioner and staff insight on proposed regulatory initiatives.
 The division obtained critical input from Advisory Council members in formulating the division’s response to federal regulatory changes.